How to make Skiing Affordable at Utah Ski Resorts

 Night skiing at Brighton is open from 4 pm-9 pm and includes Explorer lift, Majestic Lift, Crest Express Lift, and Snake Creek.
 Night skiing is offered Monday through Saturday and starts in mid-December.
 Night skiing is closed on Christmas Eve, Christmas Night, and New Year's Eve.

 Brighton also offers a number of promotions throughout the week that make skiing even more affordable.
 On Mondays, you can get 4-night skiing lift passes and a large pizza for $120.
-On Wednesdays, you can receive a discounted lift ticket with the purchase of a Subway value meal.
 If you're just starting out with skiing, then Thursday is the best time to go because you can get a two-hour lesson and night lift ticket for just $55.
 Brighton ski deals are always popping up, so make sure to check their site to find the best deals.

 Brian Head offers night skiing on Chair #3 Blackfoot for $25.
 Holiday pricing is $30.
 Night skiing is open on Fridays and Saturdays from 4-9 pm.